Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Pseudo-Boolean and Constraint Satisfaction Formulations

 \subsection{New Pseudo-Boolean Formulation (PBPB)}

 A contribution of this paper is a new pseudo-Boolean formulation (\ref{eq:mx-symmetric})--(\ref{eq:mx-x-define}) exploiting the FPT nature of the problem.
-This formulation, which we call \emph{Pattern Based PB} (PBPB), was inspired by formulations of the graph colouring problem \cite{DukanovicRendl2008:SDP-heuristic-GCP,Dutton1981,Lovasz1979:shannon}. \footnote{The matrix $M$ can be thought of as a `Merge matrix' as it controls whether or not two steps are effectively merged by being required to have the same user.} In particular, steps $s_1$ and $s_2$ are assigned the same user if and only if $M_{s_1, s_2} = 1$ (we assume $M_{s,s} = 1$ for every $s \in S$).
+This formulation, which we call \emph{Pattern Based PB} (PBPB), was inspired by formulations of the graph colouring problem \cite{DukanovicRendl2008:SDP-heuristic-GCP,Dutton1981,Lovasz1979:shannon}.
+In particular, steps $s_1$ and $s_2$ are assigned the same user if and only if $M_{s_1, s_2} = 1$ (we assume $M_{s,s} = 1$ for every $s \in S$).
 Such variables are not concerned with the identity of users and, thus, are more effective when handling UI constraints.
 This is the same idea as behind colour matrix in~\cite{DukanovicRendl2008:SDP-heuristic-GCP} which preserves the colour symmetry and encapsulates only the decisions that matter at the upper level of the search.
 However it extends such usage in two ways.
 Firstly, WSP with UI constraints has a richer set of constraints, defined on ``hyperedges''.
-Secondly, the matrix $M$ is also tightly integrated with the non-UI authorisations.
+Secondly, the matrix $M$ is tightly integrated with the non-UI authorisations.
 Thus, we still use the $x$ variables with the same meaning as in the UDPB formulation but complement them with the new variables $M$.

-The formulation (\ref{eq:mx-symmetric})--(\ref{eq:mx-x-define}) is given for only the specific constraints (namely, at-most-3 and at-least-3 constraints with scope of size 5, and not-equals constraints); for formulations of other constraints, including general UI constraints, see \ref{ap:encoding-constraints}.
+The formulation (\ref{eq:mx-symmetric})--(\ref{eq:mx-x-define}) is given for only the specific constraints (namely, at-most-3 and at-least-3 constraints with scope of size 5, and not-equals constraints); for formulations of other constraints, including general UI constraints, see \appendixA{}.